AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 * The controlled containers using dynamic allocation, for example ``Ada.Containers.Vectors``.
-They define containers as controlled tagged types, so that memory for the container is automatic reallocated during assignement and automatically freed when the container object's scope ends.
+They define containers as controlled tagged types, so that memory for the container is automatic reallocated during assignment and automatically freed when the container object's scope ends.
 * The bounded containers not using dynamic allocation, for example ``Ada.Containers.Bounded_Vectors``.
 They define containers as discriminated tagged types, so that the memory for the container can be reserved at